The hero is in dire straits, on the ropes from the Giant Mook's relentless attack, when who should come and save him

 - Magic Kaito is about the main character finding out about his father's secret identity and taking up the mantle.
 In aversion of the normal plot, the reason this was kept from him isn't any of the usual reasons, it's that the identity is that of a gentleman-thief, and so everyone keeps it a secret.
 His mother even knows, and is completely accepting of him taking up his father's mantle, even though it eventually got his father killed.
 He even has the rest of his father's support network working with him and some of them don't even know it's a different person now.
 Further complicating it, his best friend and love interest hate his secret identity, and her father is the police chief in charge of catching him.

-- In Fause Foodrage, Wise William breaks the news the boy he's raising when the boy is seventeen: points out a castle and tells him he's the rightful heir, because the man in possession killed his father and is keeping his mother a prisoner.
+- In Fause Foodrage, Wise William breaks the news to the boy he's raising when the boy is seventeen: points out a castle and tells him he's the rightful heir, because the man in possession killed his father and is keeping his mother a prisoner.